risclite/SuperScalar-RISCV-CPU/README.md

 ## FPGA evaluation ##

 Go to the directory: ssrv-on-scr1.
-If you need a simulation closed to this FPGA implementation, the sub-directory sim/ could do that.
+If you need a simulation close to this FPGA implementation, the sub-directory sim/ could do that.
 If you need a review of the FPGA project, the sub-directory fpga/ could give you an example.

 ![hierarchy](https://github.com/risclite/SuperScalar-RISCV-CPU/blob/master/wiki/png/hierarchy.png)